mplayer2/mplayer2.org/source/differences.rst

   only)
 * Keep fullscreen state by default when switching between files
 * OSS4 volume control
+* Rewrore color matrix generation to match the ITU definition.
+* Removed the linking to the Carbon framework on MacOS X. This includes changes to ``-vo corevideo``, drop of ``-vo quartz`` and a rewrite of the Finder arguments support.
 * Various stuff not listed here...